Wood Design & Building Awards

 Regular Entry Fees:

-Please note that you can start your submission and come back to edit or update it before the deadline date.
+Please note that you can start your submission and come back to edit or update it at any point before the submission deadline.

 Note: Projects whose main structural components use treelike tropical/semitropical grasses such as bamboo are not eligible for submission.